Krieg und Frieden (Music for Theatre)

 Krieg und Frieden (Music for Theatre) is a studio album by Apparat.
 It was released on Mute Records on 15 February 2013.
-The album is a music adaption based on a score for a theatrical production of War and Peace.
+The album is adapted from the soundtrack Apparat composed for the 2012 Ruhr Festival stage production of War and Peace directed by Sebastian Hartmann.

 Critical reception

 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the album received an average score of 70, based on 11 reviews, indicating "generally favorable reviews".